SamanAshoori/SamanAshoori/README.md

 ## Currently Learning and Exploring

-### Data Science and Programming
+### Programming / Data Science
+* **C++:** Working on "becoming cracked" at C++ to deepen my fundamentals of computing and work on software.
+* **Boot.Dev:** Currently Enrolled in Boot.Dev to work on my back end programming skills as well as computing fundamentals.
 * **Python:** Focusing on core programming principles, data structures, and standard data analysis libraries (e.g., NumPy, Pandas).
 * **Applied Data Science:** Deepening my understanding of statistical analysis, data cleaning, and visualization techniques.
+Use of tools such as WEKA and Python Libraries

 ### Games Development
 * **Godot Engine:** Actively learning the Godot engine and its scripting language (GDScript) to understand game loop architecture, 2D/3D development, and physics.